AdamBoley/Beergate/README.md

 I then viewed the index.html page in the Dev Tools and found that the card was not even rendering, and that the code was stopping at the Templating Language For Loop.
 I had been using for `beer_review in beer_review_list`.
 I then consulted the [Django documentation on class-based views](https://docs.djangoproject.com/en/4.1/topics/class-based-views/generic-display/), and found that their example code uses `for publisher in object_list`.
 I followed their pattern and changed `beer_review_list` to `object_list`.
 This worked, and the index page displayed the test beer review that I had made in the database.

+Some minor bugs were encountered when implementing the functionality to view a single beer review.
+These turned out to be syntax errors and were easily identified and rectified when Django displayed the error pages.